RodionDev/bon/doc/playing-god.md

   --description="snake got away"
 npm run bones -- listT god
 ### God blames the victims
-# NB: Record deleted, from DB.
+# NB: Record destroyed, from DB.
 npm run bones -- destroyT adam
-# This won't work: adam is deleted.
+# This won't work: adam is destroyed.
 npm run bones -- updateT adam --potentialAction="kicked out the garden"
 # This will work: remnants of adam remain in the parent record .